Michael Flynn Has Provided 'Substantial Assistance' In Russia Inquiry, Feds Say

 In early January 2017, The Washington Post reported aspects of Flynn's conversations with Russia's then-ambassador.
 But Flynn and others in the Trump camp insisted that Flynn didn't talk about sanctions with his Russian counterparts.

-That included Vice President Mike Pence, who told CBS on Jan.
-15 that he'd talked with Flynn himself about the situation and been assured there was no such discussion.
+That included then-Vice President-elect Mike Pence, who told CBS on Jan.
+15, that he'd talked with Flynn himself about the situation and been assured there was no such discussion.

 At the Justice Department, however, then-Acting Attorney General Sally Yates knew that wasn't so — and she knew the Russians involved knew it too.
 Worried that discrepancy might open Flynn to foreign leverage, she went to the White House to warn then-White House Counsel Don McGahn.